 that you will regret in the last half of your life.

 If you do, Old Age can be miserable.
 Let us live up

 to the Glory and Might of that Secret of Divinity.
 Amen.

 Mary Maume came from Gortacurrig, Kildorrery, in northeastern county Cork, Ireland.
 Kildorrery is almost straight north of Cork city.

 Mary's husband was George FREDERICK Helbert.
 George and Mary were married in St. Louis, MO on 7 Sep 1854.
 The record is indexed as George Helwert and Mary Murphy.

 George is buried on their farm; I have seen the grave and have a rubbing of the headstone which shows he died 14 Feb 1890.
 We don't know where Mary's grave is; it might be in Useful, MO.
 Mary died shortly before 10 Feb 1900 while living with dau Annie in St. Louis.
 It doesn't sound like Charlie knew them, does it, although they lived long enough for him to have known them.

 I have no marriage record for Julia, b 1862, and James Mahoney, but my father also knew that was her husband's name.
 I don't find him ever being governor of Arizona: not when it was still a territory nor after statehood.
-There are links at the foot of this page.
+(Wikipedia has a list.)
 Julia was still with her parents in 1880 (age 18, reported 16).